Carol Severino, Director

-I am a graduate student in the department of Epidemiology through the College of Public Health, with a focus in depression and mental health.
-Although I specialize in scientific and technical writing, I love working with students of all disciplines to help them shape their ideas into a clear, organized, and well-developed finished product.
-In my spare time I like to work in my garden, play the cello, and go on adventures with my son and daughter.
+I have a PhD in Epidemiology through the College of Public Health, and am currently studying medicine at the Carver College of Medicine.
+Although I specialize in scientific and technical writing, I love working with students of all disciplines to provide guidance and support throughout the process of shaping an idea into a clear, organized, and well-developed finished product.
+In my spare time I like to work in my garden, play the cello, and go on adventures with my son and daughter

 I am a Lecturer in the Department of Rhetoric and I have an MFA from the Iowa Writers’ Workshop.
 My creative interests have tended toward experimental poetry, poetics, cinema, and music, though I do like to read novels and the occasional pulp Western.
 I’m also a big baseball fan.
 I’m tutoring in the Writing Center because I enjoy collaboration, especially as relates to revision; I believe students and instructors thrive during the kind of one-on-one, conversational sessions the Writing Center facilitates.